sommergeo/swabian_jura/README.md

 ![Print map of the Swabian Jura](/export/swabian_jura_120x80_EN_label.png)

 *Print map of the Swabian Jura.
 1. Heidenschmiede, 2.
 Langmahdhalde, 3.
 Vogelherd, 4.
 Hohlenstein-Stadel, 5.
-Bockstein, 6.Haldenstein, 7.
+Bockstein, 6.
+Haldenstein, 7.
 Große Grotte, 8.
 Brillenhöhle, 9.
 Geißenklösterle, 10.
 Sirgenstein, 11.
 Hohle Fels, 12.
 Kogelstein, 13.
-Göpfelsteinhöhle, 14.Annakapellenhöhle, 15.
+Göpfelsteinhöhle, 14.
+Annakapellenhöhle, 15.
 Nikolaushöhle, 16.
 Schafstallhöhle*

 ### Presentation map
 This map is optimized for presentations with a LCD projector.
 The colors are brighter and more saturated, lines are thicker and symbols bigger.
 Topography is tinted in the Alexander scheme.
+The sites are labeled with full name.
 * <a href="https://github.com/sommergeo/swabian_jura/blob/master/export/swabian_jura_PPT_EN_label.png" target="_blank">Whole extent with labels</a>
 * <a href="https://github.com/sommergeo/swabian_jura/blob/master/export/swabian_jura_east_PPT_EN_label.png" target="_blank">Eastern section with labels</a>
 * Editable layers in the <a href="https://github.com/sommergeo/swabian_jura/blob/master/export/" target="_blank">Export folder</a>